apukropski/cheat-sheets/GIT.md

 git push
 ```

-- Pull command creates a merge (when using terminal, this opens a VIM Editor (ESC + ZZ to save and exit))
+Pull command creates a merge which opens a VIM Editor.
+Press ESC + ZZ to save and exit
-- Commit will also open VIM editor when using terminal)

 If push fails because of no remote branch yet: